This competition wouldn't be possible without the help of our amazing partners!

 Join our Mapping Competition ‘How Cool is Your School’ in 2023 and be in with a chance to win great prizes (no drones required).

-This competition is supported by the surveying and geospatial industry, and we look forward to announcing the prize pool for the competition in early 2023.
+This competition is supported by the surveying and geospatial industry, and will run for the entire term 2, until 14 July 2023.

 Register today, so you can access all the resources and start mapping out how you can fit this into your teaching next year.

 Note: These resources can be used as a classroom resource throughout the year, not just for the Term 2 competition.

 What is the 'How Cool is Your School' Competition?

 This competition is a simple set of lessons where your students use satellite data to map the amount of green shade on your school grounds.

 Students will calculate the percentage of shade and create a map that meets cartographic (mapping) conventions.
 The maps the students create are then entered into the competition.

 The ‘How Cool is Your School’ competition is open to all students from Kindergarten (Foundation) through to Year 8*.